PMCodeCloud/test_rns/README.md

 # Pega Cloud service release notes template

-Pega tech doc created this folder to for service teams to source their release notes folder and use the template in it.
+Pega tech doc created this folder for service teams to source their release notes folder.
+Each service team will begin their release note documentation using the template provided in the `/internal-release-notes` folder.

 ## Goal